Self-employed person consulting his accountant online in Quebec

 • Real-time access to your accounting data

-4. Transparent pricing
+4. Transparent Pricing

 • Predictable annual plans (no unpleasant surprises)

-• Free estimate after assessing your situation
+• Free estimate after evaluation of your situation

 5. Proactive approach